Onto-Med/gfo-light/docs/README.md

 Concrete individuals have an existence time (time boundary/point in time or chronoid/time interval).
 There are two ways for assigning a timestamp or a time interval/period to concrete individuals in a domain-specific ontology.
 The simplest option is to use the data property *dateTimeValue* (or its specific subproperties, e.g., *startedByDateTimeValue*/*finishedByDateTimeValue*) in the data property assertion (e.g., Example 2b a1GoalsEndOfFirstHalf/a1GoalsEndOfMatch/a2RoleInTeam).
-However, if a timestamp or time interval is to be defined once and reused several times for different individuals, instances of the classes *TimeBoundary* or *Chronoid* must be created, data property assertions based on the aforementioned data properties must be defined for them (Example 5b) and the instances must then be used in the object property assertions of the desired individuals based on the object properties such as *hasTime*, *temporallyStartedBy* or *temporallyFinishedBy* (Example 3b half1, Example 2b winnerLoserRelatorEndOfMatch, Example 4b).
+However, if a timestamp or time interval is to be defined once and reused several times for different individuals, instances of the classes *TimeBoundary* or *Chronoid* must be created, data property assertions based on the aforementioned data properties must be defined for them (Example 5b), and the instances must then be used in the object property assertions of the desired individuals based on the object properties such as *hasTime*, *temporallyStartedBy*, or *temporallyFinishedBy* (Example 3b half1, Example 2b winnerLoserRelatorEndOfMatch, Example 4b).
 If an attributive or a situation is assigned to another situation using the object property *situationPartOf* without defining an existence time, this instance exists in the entire time of the situation.
 In the Example 2b (a2RoleInTeam), only the end time of the player’s role in team is defined.
 The start time of the role coincides with the start of the match and does not need to be defined.